 What makes a great meal in your opinion?
 Is it a confronting mouthfeel?
 Provocative plating?
 All you can eat bacon bits?
 In 2019, whether you were in the market for some left-field innovation or trad transcendence, these six taste-makers had you well and truly covered.
 Which nominee left the best taste in your mouth?

-Best Music Event is presented by Fireball Cinnamon Whisky
+Best Video is presented by Fireball Cinnamon Whisky

 Getting in on the ground floor has always been our jam.
 These six Sydney up ’n’ comers are right on the cusp and we’re crowd-sourcing our crystal ball work, asking you to help us predict who’ll be hitting the big time next.
 Let us know which of these “only a matter of time” type of acts is the “only a matter of time”-est of them all.